 Company Logo

-Helen Betty Osborne Memorial Awards
+Helen Betty Osborne Memorial Fund Award

 Awards are granted in the amount of $2,000 each.
-Application deadline is 4:00PM CDT October 31, 2023.
+Application deadline is 11:59PM CST Friday, January 17, 2025.

 The Helen Betty Osborne Memorial Fund Award acknowledges and celebrates Helen Betty Osborne’s goal of becoming a teacher before her untimely death in 1971.
 The events that followed highlighted the inequity of the justice system relating to Indigenous people.

-The Helen Betty Osborne Memorial Fund Awards strives to promote the memory of Helen Betty Osborne while acknowledging Indigenous students who are making a difference in eliminating the barriers of racism, sexism, violence, and indifference in our society.
+The Helen Betty Osborne Memorial Fund Award strives to promote the memory of Helen Betty Osborne while acknowledging Indigenous students who are making a difference in eliminating the barriers of racism, sexism, violence, and indifference in our society.

 If you have any questions, please contact The Winnipeg Foundation at 204-944-9474 (toll-free 1-877- 974-3631) or hbomfscholarships@wpgfdn.org.